ameli/imate/README.rst

        python -m pip install scikit-sparse

 When ``scikit-sparse`` is needed:
-    In ``TraceInv`` package, one of the methods to compute the trace of a matrix is by the *Cholesky decomposition*.
+    In ``imate`` package, one of the methods to compute the trace of a matrix is by the *Cholesky decomposition*.
 If the input matrix is *sparse*, the Cholesky decomposition is computed using ``scikit-sparse`` if available.
 But if this package is not available, the ``scipy`` package is used instead.

 *****
 Usage
 *****

-The package TraceInv provides three sub-packages:
+The package imate provides three sub-packages:

 ======================================  =====================================================================
 Sub-Package                             Description
 ======================================  =====================================================================
-``TraceInv.GenerateMatrix``             Generates symmetric and positive-definite matrices for test purposes.
+``imate.GenerateMatrix``             Generates symmetric and positive-definite matrices for test purposes.
-``TraceInv.ComputeTraceOfInverse``      Computes trace of inverse for a fixed matrix.
+``imate.ComputeTraceOfInverse``      Computes trace of inverse for a fixed matrix.
-``TraceInv.InterpolateTraceOfInverse``  Interpolates trace of inverse for a linear matrix function.
+``imate.InterpolateTraceOfInverse``  Interpolates trace of inverse for a linear matrix function.
 ======================================  =====================================================================

 The next two sections presents minimalistic examples respectively for: